The Best Lemon Poppy Seed Sourdough Muffins

 “These muffins are so soft and full of flavour.
 We ate a whole batch in one day.” -Elsa

-Reasons you will love this recipe
+Why you’ll love this recipe

-Ingredients for the Lemon poppy seed sourdough muffins
+Ingredients for the lemon poppy seed sourdough muffins

 Ingredients for Lemon Poppyseed Sourdough Muffins on a white background with a lemon printed towel.

 • Lemon zest & juice – The muffins have zest and juice to really pump up the lemon flavor.
 You will also need lemon juice to create the lemon glaze on top of the muffins.
+2 large lemons should be sufficient.

 See all the ingredients and amounts in the recipe card below.

-Instructions to make Sourdough Lemon Poppyseed muffins
+Instructions to make Sourdough Lemon Poppy Seed Muffins

 Lemon zest and sugar in a clear bowl.